gaviganet/OHC_curation/README.md

 (3.1C) This script calls the functions calculate_b_Rm_Rs_Cm.m and parameter_sameassaved.m

-This script also plots the difference between that reported in the data-set, and that calculated now by the interested user.
+This script also plots the difference between that reported in the data-set, and that calculated now by the interested user in MATLAB.